kevin-huff/chatgpt-avatar/README.md

 # ChatGPT Avatar

 This project is a Twitch chatbot that uses the OpenAI GPT-3 language model and Socket.io to provide a conversational AI experience for users.
 It also includes text-to-speech functionality using the SpeechSynthesis API.
+And uses google-cloud/text-to-speech for TTS.

 ## Installation